project1-5/celix/report.md

 We also added CMake language code (the procedural programming language used to build things with CMake) for finding GMock and GTest, along with the standard boilerplate for including the code in the project.

-## What
-## Test logs
-Overall results with link to a copy of the logs (before/after refactoring).
-The refactoring itself is documented by the git log.
 ## Effort spent
 For each team member, how much time was spent in
 1.  plenary discussions/meetings;